moorepants/me41055/content/pages/software.rst

 Log into Brightspace and navigate to Content -> Vocareum (Jupyter Notebook Server).
-For each assignment you will be able to open a Vocareum workspace that gives you access to Jupyter and Jupyter Notebooks.
+For each assignment you will be able to open a Vocareum workspace that gives you access to Jupyter Notebooks.
 The "Sandbox" will launch a free space to try out using the system that will not affect any assignment.

 Vocareum: Backing Up Your Work
 ------------------------------